itsxwang/software-development/Frontend/React/Hooks/useEffect.md

 - It sets up a setInterval, which updates the time every second.
 - The interval ID is stored in `intervalRef.current`.

-2. When your component unmounts (or re-renders again):
+2. When your component unmounts (or re-renders again here, ***but Note: re-renders means when your same component updates and unmount means when the component destroys(remove from dom or we can say becomes unexist from dom***)):
-- React automatically runs the cleanup function returned by useEffect.
+- React automatically runs the cleanup function returned by useEffect, .
-- This function clears the interval so it doesn't keep running in the background.
+- This function clears the interval so it(previous interval) doesn't keep running in the background.

 #### 🤔 Why is Cleanup Important?
 Without `clearInterval` in the cleanup: